- How much does a canteen meal cost, and how can I pay?

 - Do I have to register as a university-internal organizer if I want to eat in the canteen with a larger group?

-In our canteens and cafeterias, you can pay easily and without cash using the integrated payment function in your student ID.
+In our canteens and cafeterias, you can pay easily and without cash using the integrated payment function in your student ID card.
 This means that your student ID card is also your canteen card.
-You can recharge your student ID at the card machine, which you will find in front of our canteens or cafeterias - unfortunately, it is not possible to recharge at the cash desks of the canteens and cafeterias.
-The card machine only accepts banknotes, no coins or card payments.
+You can top up your student ID card at the card machine, which you will find in front of or in our canteens or cafeterias - unfortunately it is not possible to top up at the cash desks of the canteens and cafeterias.
+Our card machines accept payments with the girocard (EC card), also contactless.
+There is also a top-up machine at each campus that accepts cash (notes only).

 Guests - anyone who is neither a student nor a staff member at the Koblenz University of Applied Sciences or the University of Koblenz - can pull a guest card from our card machines and load it with at least 5 euros as a deposit.
 Since the card machine does not give change, any difference will be booked as credit.
-We recommend charging at least 15 euros for the first time - this covers the deposit and a guest menu (price: 5.80 euros).
+We recommend charging at least 15 euros for the first time - this covers the deposit and a guest menu (price: 6.10 euros).
 The remaining credit also covers a drink and coffee afterwards.
 You can return the guest cards at the canteen cash desks or in the service office.
-We will then transfer the remaining credit, including the deposit, to your account.
+We will then transfer the remaining credit, including the deposit, to your account or pay it back in cash.

 We want to use our resources responsibly.
 That's why we pay attention to the origin as well as the quality of our food.
 We usually buy fresh meat from the region (e.g. from the Eifel) and the potatoes also come from farmers nearby.
 We only use eggs from free-range, prefer MSC-certified fish and use organic products whenever possible.
 Our coffee is 100 % fair trade, and we also offer fair trade snacks in our cafeterias.